 CUPE’s Anti-Racism Strategy identifies actions to challenge systemic racism in our workplaces, union and communities.
 It acknowledges that our union and locals must work towards meaningful and attainable change for Black, Indigenous and racialized members, including those with intersecting identities.

 Our union is committed to fighting racism and hatred in all forms.
 We encourage members not to be neutral when witnessing racism in any form.
 Instead, commit to not looking the other way and stand up for what is right.
-Celebrate Black History Month and keep fighting anti-Black racism in your union, workplaces, schools and communities.
+Here are some ways to increase awareness, understand and create change:

 - Ask Black people in the union, workplace and community what they need in terms of support.